Cameron P-51G: Design and development

 The P-51G is a full-size representation of the second world war Mustang.
 The design was started in 1988 with a first flight in 1998.
 It was displayed in public at Oshkosh in July 1998 as the Grand 51 but was subsequently renamed the P-51G.

 The P-51G is a low-wing cantilever monoplane with an airframe made from carbon fiber epoxy.
-Of similar lines to the original Mustang, the prototype was fitted with a 1450 hp Lycoming T53-L-701A turboprop with a three-bladed tractor propeller from an Grumman OV-1D Mowhawk.
+Of similar lines to the original Mustang, the prototype was fitted with a 1450 hp Lycoming T53-L-701A turboprop with a three-bladed tractor propeller from an Grumman OV-1D Mohawk.
 The P-51G has a hydraulically operated retractable conventional landing gear with a retractable tailwheel.
 The main landing gear utilize components from North American T-6 landing gear.
 The two-seat cockpit has the pilot and passenger in tandem under a hinged one-piece canopy, the company does have a P-51D-style framed canopy available as an option.
 The Mustang-style under-fuselage air scoop is a dummy that provides a baggage compartment.

 The design blends features of various P-51 models.
 The fuselage closely resembles the P-51D, but has features from the light weight P-51G model.
-The wing uses the P51-H model wing and has been shortened to 32 feet.
+The wing uses the P-51H model wing and has been shortened to 32 feet.
 The wet wing design holds 450 gallons of fuel.

 The prototype aircraft does not have flaps since the turbine engine propeller has beta control to assist in stopping.